hyling/kean.github.io/_posts/2017-11-24-phantom-types.markdown

 ## Layout Anchors

-The most recent and the most complex use case of phantom types for me was in [Yalta](https://github.com/kean/Yalta), a small Auto Layout library which implements custom layout anchors.
+The most recent and the most complex use case of phantom types for me was in [Align](https://github.com/kean/Align), a small Auto Layout library which implements custom layout anchors.
 I think this is most interesting one, so I'm going to focus on it a bit more.
-Similar to [`NSLayoutAnchor`](https://developer.apple.com/documentation/uikit/nslayoutanchor) each anchor in Yalta represents a layout attribute of a view.
-Unlike `NSLayoutAnchor` each kind of anchor has its own special set of methods which is part of Yalta's fluent API.
+Similar to [`NSLayoutAnchor`](https://developer.apple.com/documentation/uikit/nslayoutanchor) each anchor in Align represents a layout attribute of a view.
+Unlike `NSLayoutAnchor` each kind of anchor has its own special set of methods which is part of Align's fluent API.

 First, let's take a quick look at how `NSLayoutAnchor` represents different kinds of anchors.
 There is a base class `NSLayoutAnchor` and there are three subclasses: